SAP-samples/teched2023-DT163/Exercises/readme.md

 That’s it for preparations… let’s get started with the configuration!

-<u>Part 1: role based masking of fields</u>
+# Part 1: role based masking of fields

-Overview and business scenario
+## Overview and business scenario
 For the CarbonSpeed project, the key target is the radical reduction of weight of the DeltaSpeed Alpha – every gram scraped off the bike’s mass is reason to celebrate!
 This also means that weight information e.g. in the material master is sensitive – required to be seen by project members only.

 In this section, you will configure material weight information to be considered sensitive, and assign the project members as personnel authorized to see the data – albeit with a twist so even they do not always/immediately have complete access.

-Test: baseline/”vanilla” system behaviour
+## Test: baseline/”vanilla” system behaviour
 Log into a session of SAP GUI with user BCOLLINS.

 Call transaction MM02 (Change Material), start typing a material number CS-A1 and pick any from the search help list and display details.
 You should see all fields in the transaction accessible and in change mode.
 Pay special attention to the two fields of “net weight” and gross weight” as you will be protecting and restricting access to these in the next few steps.

 <img src="media/image36.png" style="width:5.5892in;height:4.73837in" />

-Configuration steps – simple role based scenario Access the Fiori Launchpad and logon as Peter Munroe (BPINST).
+## Configuration steps – simple role based scenario

+Access the Fiori Launchpad and logon as Peter Munroe (BPINST).

 In the Fiori Launchpad start screen, choose the tab for UIDP Masking Configuration, and then the tile for “Manage Sensitive Attributes”:

 <img src="media/image38.png" style="width:6.26806in;height:2.30903in" />

 In the app screen, check that your user is assigned to a transport request (where configurations are stored so they can be transported from config clients through the system landscape into the productive clients).

 <img src="media/image39.png" style="width:6.26806in;height:1.54583in" /><img src="media/image40.png" style="width:1.97244in;height:1.93307in" />

 As a first step, you will define information on materials’ gross weight as sensitive.

 In the “manage sensitive attributes” app, choose to create a new entry, insert name/description and press “create”.